Dophrin/HealthConnect-Patient-Attendance-Analysis/README.md

 * Propose, then calculate, relevant KPIs.
 * Build and iteratively improve a Power BI dashboard.
 * Deepen and validate key findings, and integrate with other project tracks.
+* Systematically test, refine and re-validate the dashboard and findings.

 ---